MrBigK/linked-blog-starter-md/Sessions/Session 5 1.md

 # Planned Encounters
 - The party fights the Mummy Lord in his lair
 - The Mummy Lord consistently begs to be killed by the party and constantly calls Colby his son
+- After the fight is over, the tomb begins to shake and crumble.
+The entrance has been sealed off.
+- The Behelit begins to beckon and the
 # Recap

 # Summary